-- Verify the patient's eligibility and coverage of benefits at every visit don't rely solely on the information presented by the patient (i.e. health insurance card, benefit summary, etc.) - Understand patient rights pertaining to billing protections. - Take appropriate action if balance billing occurs.
+- Verify the patient's eligibility and coverage of benefits at every visit don't rely solely on the information presented by the patient (i.e. health insurance card, benefit summary, etc.) - Providers may verify eligibility by utilizing the AHCCCS eligibility website at https://azweb.statemedicaid.us/Account/Login or by calling (602) 417-7200. - Understand patient rights pertaining to billing protections. - Take appropriate action if balance billing occurs.
 Tell the member not to pay the bill and reverse any charges as necessary.